TinoGehlert/md_plot/docs/application/example_application.md

-# Example Application
+# Example Applications

-Distribution Analysis of Flow Cytometry Big Data for the Detection of Lymphoma
+- Distribution Analysis of Flow Cytometry Big Data for the Detection of Lymphoma
+- High-Dimensional Accounting Information for the Explanation of Clusters

-## Content of Data
+## Content of Flow Cytometry Data

 Multiparameter flow cytometry is an immunologically based standard diagnostic procedure in oncology.
 It requires special medical knowledge in analysis and interpretation and a very extensive data aquisition.
 The knowledge of performing a manual analysis must be acquired in addition to the clinical background over several years of training.
 The method is of great clinical value for the care of oncological patients due to its simple application and high measuring speed compared to molecular genetic methods.
 We will show here, that there are infact obvious differences between ill and healthy patients if the MD plot is used.